-Regulation 812/2004 was repealed in 2019 and replaced by regulation 2019/1241.
-Figure 3 shows the areas where pinger use is mandatory according to both of these regulations.
-Unfortunately, these areas are clearly not based on data on harbour porpoise distribution.
+Regulation 812/2004 was repealed in 2019 and replaced by regulation 2019/1241, but the regulations relating to harbour porpoise bycatch remain unchanged, mainly the areas where pinger use is mandatory are the same (Fig. 4.1).
+Unfortunately, these areas are clearly not based on data on harbour porpoise distribution in the Baltic Proper, and miss for example the Sound and the Danish Belts which are important areas for the Belt Sea population .
 Also, the fact that the new regulation still only includes vessels with a length of over 12 m means that most static net fisheries in the region are excluded, and the regulation hence has very little actual impact on harbour porpoise conservation.
 Monitoring effort of pinger use is very low, and compliance is very likely low in all three countries.

-Figure 3.
+Figure 4.1.
 Areas where pinger use is mandatory under EC Regulation 2019/1241, on bottom set gillnets and entangling nets from vessels $\geq$ 12 m.